 Their accompanying story began: “The heavens will turn off that chronic drizzle of the past few days for the man who conquered the sky.”

-I was as excited as everyone else and decided to see the parade in person.
+I was so excited to see the parade in person.
 March 1 was also important to me for another reason; I had turned eighteen in February.
 So, before I made the trip to Manhattan, I first travelled to Jamaica, Queens the location of my local draft board where I registered for the draft and received my Selective Service card.
 While this card demonstrated that I had fulfilled my civic duty, it also provided proof that I was eighteen and could legally drink in New York.

 Armed with my new status I boarded a Manhattan bound Jamaica elevated subway train at the 168 Street Station for the long ride to Lower Broadway.
 For the most part this was a monotonous ride as the train meandered through lackluster neighborhoods like Richmond Hill and Woodhaven.
-It did have a moment though. at one point the el lifted up above the surrounding apartment buildings to clear the Long Island RR’s mainline that crosses beneath it.
-This rise provided a stunning view of Jamaica Bay, Idlewild (Now JFK) Airport and the Rockaways.
+It did have one interesting view though.
+At one point the el lifted up above the surrounding apartment buildings to clear the Long Island RR’s old Rockaway Line providing a stunning view of Jamaica Bay, Idlewild (Now JFK) Airport and the Rockaways.
 I stood up on that clear, cold day to take in the view only to notice a plume of smoke rising high above the bay making me wonder what had caused that to happen?